-Notes: Column (1) and (2) are based on an ordered logit model and show the marginal effect of a policy surprise that increases the respective reference rate by 25 basis points on the probability that it is the right moment to make major purchases and that one plans to spend much more on major purchases, respectively.
-Column (3) shows results from linear regression on consumer confidence indicator where a higher value indicates higher consumer confidence.
-Standard errors clustered at the monthly level are in parentheses, p < 0.10, p < 0.05, p < 0.01.
+Notes: Column (1) and (2) are based on an ordered logit model and show the marginal effect of a policy surprise that increases the respective reference rate by 25 basis points on the probability of it being the right moment to make major purchases and planning to spend much more on major purchases, respectively.
+Column (3) shows results from a linear regression on the consumer confidence indicator where a higher value indicates higher consumer confidence.
+Standard errors clustered at the monthly level are in parentheses, \ p<0.10, \\ p<0.05, \\\ p<0.01.

-Table 8 shows the response of the three proxies for consumer spending attitudes.
-The coefficients show the effect of a 25 basis points surprise, i.e. one that in the case of the Target announcement reduces inflation expectations significantly.
-Column(1) shows the effect on the probability that it is a good time to make major purchases now.
-None of the coefficients is statistically significant.
-Column (2) and (3) show that contractionary Target surprises that reduce inflation expectations have a positive - albeit only weakly significant - effect on spending plans and confidence.
+significant - effect on spending plans and confidence.
 However, the magnitude of the effect is very small if one considers that a 25 basis points Target surprise has a positive effect of 0.047 and the standard deviation of consumer confidence is 0.42.
-Taken together, all three proxies of consumer spending attitudes respond only very weakly to the Target surprises which are shown to reduce household inflation expectations.
+Taken together, all three proxies of consumer spending attitudes respond only very weakly to the Target surprises that are shown to reduce household inflation expectations.